-This classic Paleo Apple Pie has an easy (yes!) double crust made with a dairy free option and is loaded with juicy apples, warm spices and sweetened naturally with pure maple sugar and syrup.
+This classic Paleo Apple Pie has an easy double crust made with a dairy free option and is loaded with juicy gooey apples, warm spices and sweetened naturally with pure maple sugar.
 It’s a family favorite and perfect for Thanksgiving or any special celebration this fall!

 It’s funny how apple “season” in my mind is all sweaters, hot drinks and falling leaves, while the reality is the sweltering heat of September in NJ.